 2. Try a Food Elimination Diet

-An autoimmune hemolytic anaemia occurs when the antibodies attack the red blood cells rather than the bacteria or viruses.
+Autoimmune hemolytic anaemia occurs when the antibodies attack the red blood cells rather than the bacteria or viruses.
 In this case, the individual should consider the food elimination diet to avoid unnecessary food that the body cannot tolerate.
-You can perform this step for 2 to 3 weeks for best results.
+You can perform this step for 2 to 3 weeks for the best results.
 The commonly gut allergy-triggering foods are nuts, corn, dairy, wheat, gluten, eggs, pork, and seafood.

 3. Pursue an Anti-Inflammatory Meal